 This is especially the case in Etosha where travel agencies block lots of rooms a year in advance and so they can get practically inaccessible to individuals.
 It’s often easier to book this type of accommodation through a travel agent.

 We booked our trip almost a year in advance and still had to look for alternative places/dates for some accommodations.

 Make sure that you always have some spare time for unforeseen circumstances or just to be able to stop and smell the roses along the way.
 This is figurative, of course, you will not see roses in the Namibian desert.
 But you will see plenty of wildlife and amazing landscapes, and you will regret having to pass on it because of the time pressure.

-Also note that most lodges organise all kinds of activities like safari rides and sundowners in the late afternoon so make sure you reach your next lodge in time if you want to join one of the rides.
+It’s also good to know that most lodges organize all kinds of activities like safari rides and sundowners in the late afternoon.
+So make sure you reach your next lodge in time if you want to join one of the rides.

-We were told that it’s best to plan your itinerary in such a way that you go to Etosha towards the end of the trip.
+We were told that it’s best to plan your Namibia trip in such a way that you visit Etosha National Park towards the end of the trip.
 I have to agree with this.

 Driving in Namibia is done on the left side of the road.
-Namibian roads are mainly gravel, but there are a few tar roads as well.
+Namibian roads are mainly gravel, but there are quite a few tar roads as well.
 Main gravel roads are regularly maintained and in good condition.

 Driving in the dark is dangerous, mainly because of wild animals.
-The roads are not marked well either, so driving in the dark is really out of the question outside the cities.
-You will see that most rental companies only allow driving during daytime hours.
+The roads are not marked well either, so driving in the dark outside the cities is really out of the question.
+You will also see that most rental companies only allow driving during daytime hours.